-Windows, external doors and joinery

-Repair category 1

-Notes The windows (where tested) and the entrance door functioned adequately.
+Windows, external doors and joinery Repair category 2 Notes Windows mainly comprise older units.
+Typical weathering/wear is evident to some areas, and there is condensation staining to margins internally.
+Some decay is evident to the base of the rear door frame.
 Windows and external doors can be problematic and over time their operation can be affected, and opening mechanisms damaged.
-It is therefore likely that attention will be required as part of an ongoing maintenance programme.
+It is therefore likely that attention will be required as part of an ongoing maintenance programme, until they are replaced.